 Being a successful hedgehog breeder means wearing many hats.
-Simply putting two animals of breeding age together is the easiest part- it isnít just that simple.
+Simply putting two animals of breeding age together is the easiest part, but there is a lot more to it.
 Here are some of the hats that you will need to learn to wear if you decide that you want to raise hedgehogs:

-1) Sanitation engineer: If youíre going to raise animals, youíre going to have to scoop poop.
-Hedgehogs require weekly cage cleaning (or more, depending on the type of bedding that you choose to use).
-This can be quite time consuming if you have many hedgehogs.
-With 50 hedgehogs, I spend roughly 8 hours cleaning cages every weekend.
+1) Sanitation engineer: If you’re going to raise animals, you’re going to have to scoop poop.
+Hedgehogs require weekly cage cleaning, or more, depending on the type of bedding that you choose to use.
+This can be quite time consuming if you have very many hedgehogs.

-3) Vet tech: You will need to learn to handle basic medical problems.
-The more animals you have, the more opportunities for things to go wrong.
-Hedgies always seem to get sick late Friday night on 3 day weekends- itís really important to know what to do until you can get a hold of the vet or the back-up vet.
-You also need to be reasonably able to identify potential problems.
-Nobody can detect all problems, but you will need to be able to demonstrate to your customers that you are able to take reasonable care.
-And, if your customer's hedgie has problems later down the road, you will be the first person they ask for help.
+3) Health tech: You will need to learn to handle basic medical problems.
+The more animals you have, the more opportunities there are for things to go wrong.
+Hedgehogs always seem to get sick late Friday night on 3 day weekends so it is really important to know what to do until you can get a hold of the vet or the back-up vet.

-6) Travel agent: Most breeders find that the local market for hedgehogs is not very big and shipping often becomes a necessity.
-Air freight is the only legal way to ship mammals and that means dealing with the airlines.
-Due to recent security concerns, shipping regulations are changing frequently and what may be the rule one day may be different the next.
-Most airlines are not accepting new contracts, so you may have to sign up with a secondary shipping service.
-Secondary shipping services (basically, travel agents for pets) make things easier than having to wade through all the rules and trying to find flights with pressurized cargo areas, but itís often more expensive than going directly through the airlines.
+You may have to sign up with a secondary shipping service to help make the arrangements for you.
+Secondary shipping services (basically, travel agents for pets) make things easier than having to wade through all the rules and trying to find flights with pressurized cargo areas, but it’s often more expensive than going directly through the airlines.
 You will earn lots of gray hairs during this part of the process.